drivechain-project/drivechain.info/faq/index.md

 Drivechain is asymmetric.
 The child sidechain is subordinate to the parent mainchain, always.
 If the mainchain ceases to exist, then all child sidechains cease to exist as well.

-### Does Drivechain rely on a UASF to prevent a sidechain theft? ### {#uasf-reliance}
+### Does Drivechain rely on a UASF to prevent sidechain theft? ### {#uasf-reliance}

 No.

-I will unpack this answer in three sections.
+I will unpack this answer, in three sections.

-##### (i) Live by the UASF, Die by the UASF
+#### (i) The UASF Can Do Anything (It Can Prevent Miner-Theft)

 A UASF can block a sidechain-theft... but a different UASF can *force* a sc-theft to go through!

-And everything in between: a UASF could guarantee that all sc-withdrawals always fail (whether these be theft-withdrawals or honest-withdrawals); or, it could force all honest withdrawals to succeed as quickly as possible.
-Or: that all thefts always succeed on precisely the 22,222nd block after they are attempted (or any other number between 13,150 and 26,300).
+The UASF is flexible.
+Here are some possible UASFs:

+* Every coinbase after block #800,000 must contain the word "Hello".
+* Block #888,888 must only contain TxIDs that start with an 8.
+* Block #1,000,000 must contain an OP RETURN gif of Napoleon Bonaparte dancing.
+* Starting block #925,000, every TxID that starts with 7, is banned.
+* Starting block #975,000, every TxID must start with 4, is banned.
+* The following Bip300 withdrawal TxID, is banned forever: "4h2f..."
+* The following Bip300 withdrawal TxID, MUST be included in block #950,000:  "4h2f..."

+You can even do all those, together.
+(In which case, the Napoleon gif will need to be one whose TxID starts with 4.)

+Anyway, you can see that we can force any sc-theft to succeed via UASF, or fail.

-So it is not meaningful to imbue the UASF with an "anti-theft" feature.
-Instead, the UASF is simply a vehicle through which users clarify, VERY loudly, exactly what it is they want to buy from miners when they hand over 140,000 USD (at 2/18/2018 prices) in exchange for the newest 13.5 BTC (assuming 1 BTC of tx fees).
+Thus, it is **wrong** to imbue the UASF with an "anti-theft" feature.
+Inherently, it is neither pro-theft nor anti-theft.
+It allows users to clarify, VERY loudly, what they want to buy, when they hand over $186,000 USD (at 3/22/2023 prices) to miners in exchange for the newest 6.75 BTC (assuming +0.5 BTC of tx fees).
+UASFs have no inherent allegance to a consensus rule; nor any inherent hostility.

-If a UASF fails, then it had no effect.
-If a UASF succeeds, then by definition it has defeated the miners.
-So, yes, a UASF can block miner-theft.

-##### (ii) "Preventing" Theft

-If miners are determined to theft-attack a sidechain, then the victims should try to UASF.
-It costs nothing to them, nothing to anyone else, and it might succeed (in blocking the theft).

-The anti-theft UASF will split the chain, at the time (3 months from now) when the withdrawal finally goes through.
+But, yes, a UASF can block a sc-theft.

+#### (ii) UASF Drama?

+But what is the effect on 3rd parties?
+Is there [drama](https://twitter.com/stephanlivera/status/1618201490228649985).

+To explain this, we must explain the UASF in more detail.

+First: what is this UASF?

+Sidechain-theft can be blocked, with a UASF of the following form: prevent the upcoming theft-txn from entering the blockchain, ever.
+If it works, then their sidechain-coins are saved!
+If it doesn't work, then the UASFers lose nothing -- they're in the same position they're in now.
+That is what the victims will try.

+Second, this "withdrawal dispute" UASF has unusual properties:

+* No code changes are needed.
+No code needs to be written, nor reviewed nor bike-shedded.
+No software needs to be downloaded, etc. Miners have already chosen the TxID they will steal with, and everyone knows what it is -- thus, the UASFers need only select it, and ban it.
+It is a simple point-and-click.
+* While the UASFers are *immediately* alerted to the problem, their UASF cannot take place *until later* -- until *after* the theft-txn has accumulated its required 13,150 ACKs.
+Thus, the actual USAF is planned "today", but it cannot actually happen until "3-6 months from now".
+* There is no need for the UASFers to choose an exact time of their fork.
+Nor do they need to specify activation, nor signal to each other.
+The fork event is tied to "the inclusion of the theft-txn" in a L1 block.
+So, no coordination is needed among UASFers.
+They can successfully pull the whole thing off, even if they never speak to each other.

+Third, let's imagine that a theft is attempted, users counter with a UASF, and the miners don't back down.
+On the day of the theft, the coin splits into two.
+What happens now?

+Well, one coin will have a higher market price than the other.

+The miner-thieves hope that their coin is the higher-priced.
+If so, they will happily mine the more-valuable chain.
+100% of the hashrate will mine the more profitable coin, even miners who were personally against the theft *or miners who prefer to own the UASF coin*.
+This is a crucial point, see ["if a miner would rather hold B2X, they could earn it four times faster by mining B1X and trading it for B2X"](https://medium.com/@danrobinson/the-cost-of-supporting-the-b2x-fork-how-to-lose-100m-in-ten-days-6797f7ef52da), for the explanation in the context of SegWit2x.
+Thus, the UASFers will be on a stalled chain, with 0% hashrate.
+They may see a few altrustically mined blocks, but it will not be enough.
+The UASFers have lost, and they stay on a stalled chain, individually, until each admits defeat.
+They must "unblock" the TxID of the theft txn, and allow it.

+In this case, all neutral people will be on the longest-hashrate chain, the whole time -- they will not even notice that anything has happened.
+So they are unaffected by the failed UASF.

-Victims (the UASFers) will hope that the free market favors their UASF coins, with a higher price (higher than the non-UASF-coins).
-If so, then the UASF will succeed and the miners will be defeated.
-Miners must extend the higher-value chain (see [here](https://medium.com/@bramcohen/bitcoin-s-ironic-crisis-32226a85e39f) and [here](https://medium.com/@danrobinson/the-cost-of-supporting-the-b2x-fork-how-to-lose-100m-in-ten-days-6797f7ef52da)).
-The network will re-fuse into one blockchain where the theft *could* have been included in a block, but never was.
+But what if the UASF succeeds?
+If the UASF-coin has the higher price, miners will be forced to mine it (by the exact same logic as before.)
+The network will remain one blockchain (or re-fuse into one blockchain).
+It will be a chain where the theft-txn *did* get all 13,150+ ACKs, and it *could* be included in a block, but it never is (eventually the 26,000 BIP300 window expires, and the theft-txn with it).
+The UASFers win; the miners fail to steal.

-If that doesn't happen, then the UASF fails.
-But it only affects the people who voluntarily opted-in to it.
-The sidechain theft goes through, but new bad thing happens, to anyone.
-So it is free to try.

-Here, the UASF "prevents" the sidechain-theft.
-But only if the UASF increases the market price.
-So, really, DC "relies" on market price, not UASF.
+But what of the neutral parties?
+If the price differential is large, then the network will never actually split (this happened with SegWit2x -- ["fork futures"](https://www.truthcoin.info/blog/fork-futures/) warned us in advance which chain would die, and it was never born).
+If the price-differential is tiny (ie, market is mostly indifferent -- this is pretty unlikely), then both chains may live for a short time.
+The networks have identical protocol rules, so every txn broadcast during this time will be included in both chains.
+(In other words, there would be full [transaction replay](https://www.truthcoin.info/blog/mahf-and-replay/#what-is-replay-replay-protection); unlike in the BCH case where there was the exact opposte: mandatory full replay protection.)
+Any malicious double-spenders, can be defeated by via recipient asking for txn confirmation on *both* chains, before considering a payment finalized (it is not possible for a layperson user to "accidentally" double-spend, in this case).
+Ultimately, one chain wins and the other dies -- it is as if they own a DropBox folder that splits into two identical dropbox folders and then collapses back into one.

+In the very worst case (and unlikely) scenario, there is a reorg that affects some transactions.
+This requires the market to be somehow "undecided" up until (and during) the fork, and then to decide to be anti-UASF for a little while, and then change its mind.
+It is a pretty far-fetched scenario.
+More likely, fork futures will warn us in advance, which coin will be worth more.

+#### (iii) In Context

+Any group of people, can decide to UASF, at any time, for any reason.
+(Such as the dancing Napoleon gif reason.)
+Drivechain *might* create "theft events", which attract UASF attention, but probably not.
+And what of all the UASFs that DC prevents?
+For example, DC (if popular) removes the need for all future soft and hard forks.
+On net, drama on L1 would plummet due to Drivechain.

+Also, reorganizations --while unfortunate-- are already an inherent risk of using Bitcoin.
+Each user can voluntarily mitigate this risk, in the usual way (waiting for more confirmations).
+Drivechain should only be blamed for any new risks it might introduce -- not risks that already exist!

-##### (iii) What does DC "Rely" On, if not UASFs?
+#### What does DC "Rely" On, if not UASFs?

-Sidechain popularity -- sidechain-enabled coins, are *worth more* than mono-chain coins -- this is [the "m" parameter](http://www.truthcoin.info/blog/drivechain/#drivechains-security).
-And they give fee revenues (the "b" parameter).
-But only while they are safe to use.
+If you go [here](http://www.truthcoin.info/blog/drivechain/#drivechains-security), you see that DC relies on:

+* The m parameter (sidechain-able BTC being worth more, than mono-chain BTC)
+* The b parameter (the fee-revenues from the sidechains).

 <!---